-1. POLICY ON MISSED EXAMINATIONS: Students are required to take major in-term and final examinations.
+- 1. POLICY ON MISSED EXAMINATIONS: Students are required to take major in-term and final examinations.
 According to the curriculum committee a student can only be excused from an examination by a course/education director decision based on the personal situation of the student.
 The course/education director will determine the time of the exam make-up session.
-Also, according to the curriculum committee decision and the existence of the FSU-COM honor code, the student will be given the same examination given to the other students.
-Any missed examination must be made up within one week of the student's return to classes.

-- 2. POLICY ON MISSED QUIZZES: Students are required to take scheduled and unscheduled quizzes in the courses.
+Also, according to the curriculum committee decision and the existence of the FSU-COM honor code, the student will be given the same examination given to the other students. - 2.
+POLICY ON MISSED QUIZZES: Students are required to take scheduled and unscheduled quizzes in the courses.
 A student can only be excused from a quiz by a course director decision based on the personal situation of the student.
 The student must make arrangements with the course/education director to make up a missed quiz.
-Also, according to the curriculum committee decision and the existence of the FSU-COM honor code, the student will be given the same quiz given to the other students.
-Any missed quiz must be made up within one week of the student's return to classes. - 3.
+Also, according to the curriculum committee decision and the existence of the FSU-COM honor code, the student will be given the same quiz given to the other students. - 3.
 POLICY ON MISSED SMALL GROUP SESSIONS, LABORATORY SESSIONS, CLINICAL LEARNING CENTER SESSIONS, PRECEPTOR VISITS, AND CLERKSHIP CALL: The student should contact the course director, small group leader or education director for instructions on remediation of the missed session and material covered.
 Any missed small group must be made up within one week of the student's return to classes.
 Small group work will be made up by turning in written answers to the questions included in the small group assignment along with a 1 page description of the material covered in the small group session.